What is a mantra ?

 How to use mantras?

-Developing a daily meditation practice will help you cultivate a more present, peaceful and balance lifestyle which will ripple out on every other aspects of your life.
+Developing a daily meditation practice will help you cultivate a more present, peaceful and balanced lifestyle which will ripple into other aspects of your life.
 Mantras can help bring you back to the present moment.

 Mala beads are a great mantra meditation tool.
 They can be used to help you keep count of repetitions by touching each stone or bead while chanting your mantra.

-Malas are made of 108 beads - A very important number in Buddhism which refers to the number of energetic channels within our body.
+Malas are made of 108 beads.
+In Buddhism, 108 is a very important number, referring to the number of energetic channels within our body.
 When repeating or chanting a mantra 108 times, the sound vibrations fill up and balance out all of these energy channels.